olutunmie/olutunmie/README.md

 - 👀 I’m interested in modern web frameworks, functional programing
 - 🌱 I’m currently learning vuejs, solana blockchain and elixir
 - 💞️ I’m looking to collaborate on open source projects or anyother interesting project
 - 📫 How to reach me ..
+Twitter

 <!---
 olutunmie/olutunmie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.